 Department of Health Behavior, Society and Policy

-The Department of Health Behavior, Society and Policy focuses on social and behavioral health, health systems and policy, population aging and mental health, as well as other areas like economics and ethics through its research, educational programs, and community engagement activities.
+The Department of Health Behavior, Society, and Policy focuses on social and behavioral health, health systems and policy, population aging and mental health, as well as other areas like economics and ethics through its research, educational programs, and community engagement activities.

 The department is committed to improving the development, implementation, dissemination, and sustainment of interventions that optimize public health.

 - Social and Behavioral Health Sciences—Our faculty have expertise in HIV/AIDS, tobacco dependence, alcohol dependence, mental health, LGBTQ health, and cancer.
-Students can take advantage of robust collaborations with the Cancer Institute of New Jersey, the Center for Tobacco Studies, the School of Communication and Information, the Department of Psychology, the Department of Psychiatry, the Graduate School of Applied and Professional Psychology, the New Jersey Center for Gun Violence Research, and the School of Social Work.
+Students can take advantage of robust collaborations with the Cancer Institute of New Jersey, the Institute for Nicotine and Tobacco Studies, the School of Communication and Information, the Department of Psychology, the Department of Psychiatry, the Graduate School of Applied and Professional Psychology, the New Jersey Center for Gun Violence Research, and the School of Social Work.

 - Health Systems and Policy—Our faculty have expertise in population health, adolescent and child health, maternal and child health, global health, health economics, and substance dependence.
 Students in the concentration will have opportunities to interact with faculty affiliated with the Institute for Health, Health Care Policy and Aging Research, the Edward J. Bloustein School of Planning and Public Policy, the Center for Population Level Bioethics and the Global Health Institute.